JiaenLiu123/final_project/README.md

 # Make sure you have install gcc ≥ 5.4 and g++ ≥ 5.4, detectron2 requires them to compile the C++ code.
 # If you don't have them, you can install them by:
+sudo apt update
 sudo apt install gcc g++

+# optional, create a virtual environment by conda
+conda create -n final_project python=3.8
+conda activate final_project
+# if you need gpu acceleration, you can install pytorch and torchvision by:
+conda install pytorch torchvision torchaudio pytorch-cuda=11.6 -c pytorch -c nvidia
+# if you don't need gpu acceleration, you can just uncomment torch and torchvision in requirements.txt and install them.

 # Install the required packages
 python -m pip install -r requirements.txt